How To Prevent Gum Disease and Improve Your Health

 What can you do to prevent your gums from killing you?
 Number one is to reduce pathogenic bad bacteria in your mouth and stop them spreading to your bloodstream from your mouth.

 The answer is not to kill all the bacteria in the mouth; this would be like trying to take an antibiotic that harms your gut bacteria.
-Normal dental plaque is healthy, there are species of bacteria that are there to help protect you and your gums, these provide a way to neutralize acidity in mouth and fight pathogenic harmful bacteria as well supplying nutrients to help remineralise the tooth with the minerals from your saliva.
+Normal dental plaque is healthy, there are species of bacteria that are there to help protect you and your gums, these provide a way to neutralize acidity in the mouth and fight pathogenic harmful bacteria as well supplying nutrients to help remineralise the tooth with the minerals from your saliva.

 The problem is when your dental plaque becomes unhealthy because you are feeding it every time you eat with sugars in your diet at every meal or snack.
-This alters the balance of good and bad bacteria leading to a build up of plaque that attacks your teeth and gums.
+This alters the balance of good and bad bacteria leading to a build-up of plaque that attacks your teeth and gums.

 Is Not About Removing Bacteria

-The key is not to remove all the plaque but to reduce the bad ones and remove the build up that will cause damage to your gum health.
+The key is not to remove all the plaque but to reduce the bad ones and remove the build-up that will cause damage to your gum health.

 Dislodge the unhealthy bacteria by eating foods that keep the bad bacteria under control.
 Fresh fruit and vegetables that contain nitrates, when you eat these bacteria on the tongue convert the nitrates to nitrites which when swallowed convert to nitric oxide which helps manage blood pressure and as it is also an anti-inflammatory it helps maintain cardiovascular health and gum health.
 So we need to eat lots of plants to improve and support our health and our good bacteria.